xinwong/MMoP/README.md

-# Multimodal Adversarial Prompt Tuning
+# Multimodal Mixture of Prompt

 This repository implements Multimodal Adversarial Prompt Tuning, a technique for improving the adversarial robustness of pre-trained Vision-Language models.